stephenkrohnwhite/fake-name-generator/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 This project fetches randomly and displays generated user data.
-Some features include setting a max number of users, filtering out users by name and navigating between pages of user data.
+Features include setting a max number of users, filtering out users by name and navigating between pages of user data.